htcondor/htcondor/docs/version-history/development-release-series-89.rst

   :ticket:`7538`

-- The ``-submitters`` argument to ``condor_q`` now correctly shows jobs for the given submitter name, even when the submittor name is an accounting group.
+- The ``-submitters`` argument to ``condor_q`` now correctly shows jobs for the given submitter name, even when the submitter name is an accounting group.
   :ticket:`7616`

 - Docker universe now works inside an unprivileged personal HTCondor,